 Blueprints promotes watershed-based integrated water resources planning and management to protect, conserve, and improve water resources in Lancaster County.
 It advances the concepts of integrated water resources planning (IWRP) and integrated water resources management (IWRM) by emphasizing the relationships among water resource issues and programs, such as stormwater management and drinking water supply or source water protection and manure management, and recommending strategies to address these issues more effectively.

 The Lancaster County Board of Commissioners adopted Blueprints: An Integrated Water Resources Plan for Lancaster County (Act 247 and 167) on October 10, 2012.

-Blueprints: An Integrated Water Resources Plan for Lancaster County (Act 247 and 167): The Act 167 provisions contained in Blueprints, including the Model Ordinance, were approved by Pa DEP on May 21, 2013.
-According to Section 11(b) of Act 167, municipalities subject to the Stormwater Management Plan must enact or amend and implement such ordinances as necessary to regulate development in a manner consistent with the Stormwater Management Plan by November 21, 2013.
-Municipalities are encouraged to use the model ordinance included in the Plan.
-DEP will send notices to each municipality subject to this requirement.
+- Blueprints: An Integrated Water Resources Plan for Lancaster County (Act 247 and 167): The Act 167 provisions contained in Blueprints, including the model ordinance, were approved by Pennsylvania DEP on May 21, 2013.
+According to Section 11(b) of Act 167, municipalities subject to the Stormwater Management Plan must enact or amend and implement such ordinances as necessary to regulate development in a manner consistent with the Stormwater Management Plan.
+Municipalities are encouraged to use the model ordinance included in the plan.

 - Lancaster County Act 167 Frequently Asked Questions (FAQs)